Vinayak039/Simon-game/README.md

 # Simon-game
-This is a game which can make our mind to be more active.
+This is a game which can make our mind to be more active....